pranigopu/pranigopu.github.io/docs/philosophy/epistemology/closing-remarks-on-epistemology.md

 ---

-# Staying in existence as the basic purpose in cognition
+# Staying in existence as the ultimate purpose in cognition
 **_This is an explicit link between epistemology and ethics_**

 _In ethics, I show that one's own life is the standard of value, i.e. the highest value and the source of all values (see: [The Standard of Value](https://pranigopu.github.io/philosophy/ethics/1-standard-of-value.html)).
 Now, however, I shall show the same idea from an epistemological perspective.
 I shall show that the only purpose fundamentally is the purpose of staying in existence as what you are, and since that any form of cognition needs purpose, I shall show that knowledge implies and is implied by the idea of one's own life as the standard of value._